nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Listing tasks : `list`, `ls`

-Use the `list` command to list different types of tasks!
+You can use the `list` command to list different types of tasks!
 Doist knows that you have many tasks and would need to filter them in some way to concentrate on doing those tasks. <br>
 `ls` is an alternative command word.

 List `pending`, `overdue`, `finished` or `all` tasks by simply using the `list` command. <br>